Ryder-MHumble/LPS-YOLO/README.md

 This directory contains the results from the training phase of the models.
 It is subdivided into three specific subdirectories:

+- **Ablation**: Screenshots of the resultant data from the ablation experiments in the paper are provided.

 - **Train**: This directory is used to store screenshots of training result data for some of the models from the two open-source datasets.
 - ***VisDrone***
 - ***DOTAv2***